chelodoz/todo-api-golang/README.md

 ### Test coverage

-Use the command `make test` to run all the tests including coverage
+Use the command `make unittest` to run all the unit tests including coverage

+### Integration test

+Use the command `make integrationtest` to run all the integration tests

 ### Create and start containers